operator-framework/operator-lifecycle-manager/README.md

 ## Getting Started

+Check the [Getting Started][olm-getting-started] section.

 ### Installation

-Install OLM on a Kubernetes or OpenShift cluster by following the [installation guide].
+Install OLM on a Kubernetes cluster by following the [installation guide][installation-guide].

 For a complete end-to-end example of how OLM fits into the Operator Framework, see the [Operator Framework Getting Started Guide](https://github.com/operator-framework/getting-started).
 Also, see [Getting Started on OperatorHub.io](https://operatorhub.io/getting-started).

-**NOTE:** OLM is installed by default in OpenShift 4.0 and above.

 ## User Interface (Running the console Locally)

-Use the OpenShift admin console (compatible with upstream Kubernetes) to interact with and visualize the resources managed by OLM.
+Use the admin console to interact with and visualize the resources managed by OLM.
 Create subscriptions, approve install plans, identify Operator-managed resources, and more.

 Ensure `kubectl` is pointing at a cluster and run: